jrl-umi3218/copra/README.md

-# preview_controller
+# Model Predictive Control

-preview_controller is a library implementing a model preview controller.
+Model Predictive Control is a c++ library implementing a model predictive controller.
 It uses QP softwares to solve its problem.
 A python binding is available.

 ## Installing